tinyvoicesnj/Nicole-Website/README.md

 # Nicole-Website
-Personal website and portfolio for Nicole Angiulo — static site built with HTML and CSS.
+Business website and portfolio for Nicole Angiulo — static site built with HTML and CSS.